 In the 3-year period (2016-2019) over which curative surgery is evaluated, surgical centres submitted data for 4,112 oesophagectomies and 2,163 gastrectomies.
 Rates of 90-day mortality after curative surgery were within the expected range from the national average for all NHS surgical centres (overall 90-day mortality rate was 3.3% for oesophagectomies and 1.7% for gastrectomies).
-Adjusted mortality rates for one English centre have not been published due to data quality issues, which are still under review.

 Information about 1-year survival after curative surgery is presented for the first time in this report.
 Figures were produced for the 2016-2019 Audit period, and show 82.7% of oesophageal cancer patients and 85.7% of stomach cancer patients survived at least one year after surgery.
 This measure provides insight into the adequacy of staging and appropriateness of curative surgery.
-Most of the NHS surgical centres had an adjusted 1year survival rate that fell within the expected range (defined by the 99.8% control limit).
+Most of the NHS surgical centres had an adjusted 1-year survival rate that fell within the expected range (defined by the 99.8% control limit).
 There were two NHS trusts whose survival rates were above the upper 99.8% control limit, suggesting that they performed better than average during the Audit period.